TrellixVulnTeam/kuberneter-probes-frontend_NEC7/README.md

-# Angular frontend for Quarkus API
+# Angular frontend for Quarkus 2.2.2 backend API

 Quarkus API code is available at the separate repo at `https://github.com/mmartofel/quarkus-2.2-API`